-- 4.9.19 In early 2024 NatureScot consulted on 'a Biodiversity Metric for Scotland's Planning System'.
+- 4.9.18 In early 2024 NatureScot consulted on 'a Biodiversity Metric for Scotland's Planning System'.
 The consultation ended on 10 May 2024.
-The consultation paper outlines work that NatureScot has been commissioned by the Scottish Government to develop a biodiversity metric for Scotland's planning system, to support delivery of NPF4 policy 3(b). - 4.9.20 This consultation paper does not propose solutions or reach conclusions on specific aspects of the Scottish biodiversity metric to be developed, as these are yet to be fully assessed.
-While work on developing a Scottish biodiversity metric is ongoing, NatureScot highlight here the advice set out in the Scottish Government's draft Planning Guidance on Biodiversity, as referenced above, namely that the absence of a universally adopted Scottish methodology / tool at the present time, should not be used to frustrate or delay decision making.

-- 4.9.21 The commission's final outputs are expected to include: - > a Scottish biodiversity planning metric tool (to be hosted on the NatureScot website), which is based on current understanding of science and evidence, clear and transparent in its workings, accessible and easy to use by relevant professionals with outputs understandable by decision makers, and which informs siting and design of development as well as evidence-based decision making; and - > a user guide supporting the metric (together with any supporting information).
+The consultation paper outlines work that NatureScot has been commissioned by the Scottish Government to develop a biodiversity metric for Scotland's planning system, to support delivery of NPF4 policy 3(b). - 4.9.19 This consultation paper does not propose solutions or reach conclusions on specific aspects of the Scottish biodiversity metric to be developed, as these are yet to be fully assessed.
+While work on developing a Scottish biodiversity metric is ongoing, NatureScot highlight here the advice set out in the Scottish Government's draft Planning Guidance on Biodiversity, as referenced above, namely that the absence of a universally adopted Scottish methodology / tool at the present time, should not be used to frustrate or delay decision making. - 4.9.20 The commission's final outputs are expected to include: - > a Scottish biodiversity planning metric tool (to be hosted on the NatureScot website), which is based on current understanding of science and evidence, clear and transparent in its workings, accessible and easy to use by relevant professionals with outputs understandable by decision makers, and which informs siting and design of development as well as evidence-based decision making; and a user guide supporting the metric (together with any supporting information).

-- 4.9.22 Notwithstanding the lack of policy guidance at the present time, in terms of environmental benefit, there will also be a permanent enhancement delivered through the Applicant's proposed enhancements to the natural habitat: - 4.9.23 The EA Report, Appendix E, Biodiversity Net Gain (BNG) Report sets out that beneficial effects are considered likely as a result of the delivery and implementation of a scheme of biodiversity enhancement. - 4.9.24 The Proposed Development will result in a net increase in biodiversity units, and a Landscape and Habitat Management Plan (LHMP) (EA Report Appendix F) has been formulated to replace those lost biodiversity units and achieve 10% BNG. - 4.9.25 It is explained in Appendix E to the EA Report that suitable habitat creation and enhancement proposals have been developed making reference both to the character and condition of the habitats present at the Site, species known to be present at and in the wider area surrounding the Proposed Development and also to wider objectives for biodiversity at a regional level. - 4.9.26 The LHMP has been developed and provides a mechanism to reduce adverse environmental effects and also to provide enhancements for important ecological features and for biodiversity in general.
-This will be achieved by the following measures: - > New broadleaf and coniferous tree planting including wet woodland areas; - > Peatland (blanket bog) restoration; - > Creation of new compensatory open water habitat (pond); and - > Planting / seeding of other habitat types including grassland, heathland, and shrubs. - 4.9.27 Given the lack of significant adverse effects predicted to result from the Proposed Development, and the scale of the habitat enhancements proposed, the Proposed Development would demonstrably deliver significant positive effects and strengthen nature networks and the connections between them so they are in a demonstrably better state than without intervention consistent with the provisions of Policy 3. - 4.9.28 It is important to keep in mind that the greatest threat to biodiversity is climate change.
+- 4.9.21 Notwithstanding the lack of policy guidance at national level in Scotland, there will be a permanent enhancement delivered through the Applicant's proposed enhancements to the natural habitat. - 4.9.22 Biodiversity Net Gain (BNG) is a process which leaves nature in a better state than it started.
+Although it is an internationally recognised process and tool within the development industry, it is not a term that is widely used or implemented in Scotland at this time.
+SSEN Transmission has developed a BNG toolkit based upon the accepted Department for Environment, Food and Rural Affairs (DEFRA) metric which aims to quantify biodiversity based upon the value of habitats for nature.
+It is an efficient and effective method for demonstrating whether development projects have been able to maintain or increase the biodiversity value of a development site after construction works. - 4.9.23 Appendix E of the EA includes a BNG Report for the project. - 4.9.24 The SSEN Transmission BNG project toolkit will be used to quantify the biodiversity value of the baseline habitats, the loss of units during works and the reinstatement of habitats in temporary working areas, and the compensation and enhancement proposals presented in the outline HMP.
+The Applicant is committed to delivering a 10% net gain for biodiversity as part of the Cambushinnie Substation and tie-in project.
+The Proposed Development would demonstrably deliver significant positive effects and strengthen nature networks and the connections between them, so they are in a demonstrably better state than without intervention consistent with the provisions of Policy 3. - 4.9.25 It is important to keep in mind that the greatest threat to biodiversity is climate change.
 The principal and essential benefit of the Proposed Development is a significant contribution of energy transmission and security within a modern grid network with enhanced capacity, to facilitate the earliest possible decarbonisation of the energy system and the achievement of "net zero" no later than 2045, in accordance with the objectives of the Climate Change (Scotland) Act 2009 (as amended).
 The purpose of net zero is to protect biodiversity and the earlier it can be achieved, the greater the benefits to biodiversity.